 Just an FYI, we highly recommend you check out Offerpad Home Loan’s handy Monthly Payment/Affordability Calculator — the rest of this guide will walk through the important considerations to be made at each step in the process.

-Before you buy a new home, it helps to do a little research and settle on a comfortable price range for you and your family — one that won’t hamstring you month-to-month.
+Before you buy a new home, it helps to do a little research and settle on a comfortable price range — one that won’t hamstring you month-to-month.
 Here’s a little guide to get you started.

 Consider your monthly income